amplia-iiot/oda-docs/content/layers/connectors/mqtt.md

 * __message.qos__: _1 by default_.
 This parameter can be 0, 1 or 2.
 QOS that will have the messages sent by connector's client.
 QOS is the level agreed between client and broker to ensure the delivery of the message.

+  * qos = 0 - at most once - Message is delivered at most once.
+Its delivery is not acknowledged.
+It may not be delivered at all.
+Fastest method.
+  * qos = 1 - at least once - Message is always delivered at least once.
+It might be delivered multiple times.
+  * qos = 2 - exactly once - Message is always delivered exactly once.
+Safest method but slowest.

 * __message.retained__: _false by default_.
 If is true, the last message sent to broker will be sent to another clients even if those clients connects after the message was sent.